zowe/docs-site/docs/user-guide/ze-install-verify-your-installation.md

 1. Expand **DATA SETS** in the **Side Bar**, and hover over the profile you want to filter.
 2. Click the **Search** icon.
-3. Use the **picker** field to enter your username and password when prompted.
+3. Use the **input box** field to enter your username and password when prompted.
 4. Select the **+ Create a new filter** option.
 5. Enter the criteria to filter search results.